 Step 6: Next attach the interior side pieces.
 Cut your new fabric using the old piece as a pattern and add an extra 2″ around the edges.
 Staple the piece in place and pull the back edge through the opening in the side back.
 Once stapled in place then trim the excess fabric with an exacto knife.

-Step 7: Now the interior back.
-Staple in place across the top and fold over the edge at the corner then shove the excess through to the back.
+Step 7: Now move to the interior back.
+Staple in place across the top and fold over the edge at the corner then shove the excess through to the back and secure.

 Step 8: To make the exterior back and sides I choose to sew a side seam.
 Most upholsterers will use that metal tape track system but I prefer a sewn seam if possible.
-Cut your pieces to size and then pin right side against the chair.
-Run a line of pins down the corner where the seam should go, remove the pins that are holding the fabric to the chair and sew the two side seams.
+Cut your pieces to size and then pin right side directly onto the chair temporarily.
+Run a line of pins down the corner where the seam will go, then remove the pins that are holding the fabric to the chair and sew the two side seams.
 Trim the seam allowance to 1/2″ to remove any excess bulk.